Showing posts with label Grenfell College. Show all posts

 This can only be a good thing.
 It is important that the pros and cons of autonomy be thoroughly discussed in the public arena.

-Unfortunately, Jackson's world exists almost entirely in his own head.
+Jackson's world exists almost entirely in his own head.
 He manufactured the various positions and just as simplistically manufactured the good of a "debate" which in fact does not exist.

 The deal on Grenfell is done and has been done since before the consultants were hired.
 It would have been important to discuss the Grenfell issue publicly before the decision was made.
 It would have been important to hear all sides, rather than cavalierly dismiss valid criticisms, as Jackson does here.
-The debate Jackson praises is as much an illusion as the strawmen he vanquishes.
+The debate Jackson praises is as much an illusion as the straw men he vanquishes.

 And as for the accusations of politicking, one would be naive in the extreme to simply leave them unexamined in any major decision taken by any government anywhere at any time.
-Politicking, it should be noted is not synonymous with partisanship, Jackson's main armature.
+Politicking, it should be noted is not synonymous with partisanship, the main element of Jackson's armature.
 In the case of Grenfell, one suspects that another politician of another party in the same situation might well make the same decision: and without any of the niceties of debate, discussion or even a plan to hinder the drive to make a particular constituency happy irrespective of the viable alternatives or the cost.

-It's not like we haven't seen that before, say, in the case of the Rooms.
+It's not like we haven't seen that before, say, in the case of The Rooms.

-Just as it isn't like we haven't seen the strawmen and the bonfire before.
+Just as it isn't like we haven't seen the straw men and the bon fire before.

 -srbp-